-- Students must meet the minimum laptop requirements and are encouraged to ensure their laptop meets the minimum requirements before the start of the semester. - Please make sure all drivers are up to date prior to any exam.
+- Students must meet the minimum laptop requirements and are encouraged to ensure their laptop meets the minimum requirements before the start of the semester.
+See the Information Technology Department for laptop recommendation and requirements. - Off campus internet connection should not be below 8mbps upload and download - Working webcam (minimum resolution of 320x240 VGA) and microphone (internal or external) are required with a laptop or desktop.
+ExamSoft requires you have a working camera and microphone. - A working USB port. - MS Office 365 which can be attained by logging into office.com with your student email address. - Please make sure all drivers are up to date prior to any exam.
 Prior to updating any operating system (OS) be sure to verify that ExamSoft has a software release supporting the new OS.
-Most Surface Pro, Surface Books, and Surface Laptop devices are supported, provided they have a CPU that meets requirements. - The following are NOT supported devices for the nursing program: - Non-Pro Surface - Chromebooks - o iPads or Android Tablets
+Most Surface Pro, Surface Books, and Surface Laptop devices are supported, provided they have a CPU that meets requirements. - The following are NOT supported devices for the nursing program: - o Non-Pro Surface - Chromebooks